EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 In addition to creating the extra SERCOM ports here, the pins must be set up as the proper pin peripherals after the serial ports are begun.
 This is shown in the [SAMD Pin Peripherals section](https://envirodiy.github.io/ModularSensors/menu_a_la_carte_8ino-example.html#enu_walk_setup_pin_periph) of the setup function.

-NOTE:  The SAMD51 board has an amazing *8* available SERCOM's, but I do not have any exmple code for using them.
+NOTE:  The SAMD51 board has an amazing *8* available SERCOM's, but I do not have any example code for using them.

 ___